xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures28.md

 ---------------------

-The startup option `--server.hide-product-header` can be used to make the server not send the HTTP response header `"Server: ArangoDB"` in its HTTP responses.
+The startup option `--server.hide-product-header` can be used to make the server not send the HTTP response header `"Server: AvocadoDB"` in its HTTP responses.
 This can be used to conceal the server make from HTTP clients.
 By default, the option is turned off so the header is still sent as usual.

-arangodump and arangorestore now have better error reporting.
-Additionally, arangodump will now fail by default when trying to dump edges that refer to already dropped collections.
-This can be circumvented by specifying the option `--force true` when invoking arangodump.
+avocadodump and avocadorestore now have better error reporting.
+Additionally, avocadodump will now fail by default when trying to dump edges that refer to already dropped collections.
+This can be circumvented by specifying the option `--force true` when invoking avocadodump.

-arangoimp now provides an option `--create-collection-type` to specify the type of the collection to be created when `--create-collection` is set to `true`.
+avocadoimp now provides an option `--create-collection-type` to specify the type of the collection to be created when `--create-collection` is set to `true`.
 Previously `--create-collection` always created document collections and the creation of edge collections was not possible.